 This whole issue is made worse by the fact that compiling with enable-mpi-thread-multiple has a performance impact and silently disables OpenFabrics support: http://www.open-mpi.org/community/lists/users/2012/10/20587.php. enable-opal-multi-threads is sufficient, but I don't know whether it has any performance impact.
 Also it is made worse by OpenMPI v1.2 returned MPI_THREAD_SINGLE even when FUNNELED was supported: http://www.open-mpi.org/community/lists/users/2007/05/3330.php

-#2 Updated by Berk Hess about 4 years ago
+#2 Updated by Berk Hess over 7 years ago

 This looks like a very problematic issue.